jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

 calculated like vanilla if mods do not add item types with a non-power-of-two maximum stack size.

 The inventory modification counters are updated in LithiumStackList and ItemStackMixin.
 ItemStacks keep a reference to the LithiumStackList they are in, and they notify the LithiumStackList when their stack size is manipulated.
-ItemStacks can only be in one inventory at a time.
+Generally, ItemStacks are in only one inventory at a time.
+Some technical players use a technique called "item shadowing", that allows placing the same ItemStack object in multiple inventories by causing an exception to be thrown during the player packet handling, e.g. a StackOverFlowError due to recursive block updates in older minecraft versions.
+Lithium handles this too, by keeping track of all relevant inventories at the same time in the ItemStack using a Multi ChangeSubscriber instance.

+### Comparator Updates on Failed Transfers

+Vanilla transfer attempts always include taking out an item from the source inventory and attempting to insert it into the target inventory.
+When failing to place the item into the target inventory, the item is returned to the source inventory.
+This can cause comparator updates depending on the inventory type, possibly even with a reduced signal strength.

+The `ComparatorUpdatePattern` captures the detectable pattern of comparator updates that would occur during failed extraction attempts from different inventory types.
+Since many patterns with multiple consecutive updates are not distinguishable with contraptions, only very few different patterns exist.
+All patterns: NO_UPDATE, UPDATE, DECREMENT_UPDATE_INCREMENT_UPDATE, UPDATE_DECREMENT_UPDATE_INCREMENT_UPDATE

 ## Entity Interaction Shortcuts